veggiemonk/awesome-docker/README.md

 ### Monitoring

 - [Axibase Collector](https://github.com/axibase/atsd-use-cases/tree/master/Solutions/docker) - Axibase Collector streams performance counters, configuration changes and lifecycle events from the Docker engine(s) into Axibase Time Series Database for roll-up dashboards and integration with upstream monitoring systems.
 - [cAdvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
-Created by [@Google](https://github.com/google)
+Created by [@Google][google]
 - [Docker-Alertd](https://github.com/deltaskelta/docker-alertd) - Monitor and send alerts based on docker container resource usage/statistics
 - [Docker-Flow-Monitor](https://github.com/docker-flow/docker-flow-monitor) - Reconfigures Prometheus when a new service is updated or deployed automatically by [@vfarcic][vfarcic]
 - [Docker-Fluentd][fluentd] - Docker container to Log Other Containers' Logs.
 One can aggregate the logs of Docker containers running on the same host using Fluentd by [@kiyoto][kiyoto]